Sharp ellipticity conditions for ballistic behavior of random walks in random environment: Introduction

 In the case of RWDE, it has been proved that Kalikow's condition, and thus the $ (T') $ condition, is satisfied whenever

 (see Enriquez and Sabot in \cite{ES2} and Tournier in \cite{T}).
 The characterization of Kalikow's condition in terms of the parameters of a RWDE remains an open question.
-On the other hand, we believe that for RWDE condition $(T')$ is satisfied if and only if $ \max _{1 \leq i \leq d} | \beta_i - \beta_{i+d} | > 0 $.
+On the other hand, we believe that for RWDE condition $(T')$ is satisfied if and only if $ \max_{1 \leq i \leq d} \llvert \beta_i - \beta_{i+d} \rrvert > 0 $.
 Nevertheless, in this article we are able to prove the following result.

-\begin{theo} Let $\beta_1, \beta_2,\ldots,\beta_d,\beta_{d+2},\ldots,\beta_{2d}$ be fixed positive numbers.
-Then, there exists an $\epsilon\in (0,1)$ depending on these numbers such that if $\beta_{1+d}$ is chosen so that $ \beta_{1+d} \leq \epsilon $, the Random Walk in Dirichlet Environment with parameters $ ( \beta_1, \dots, \beta_{2d} ) $ satisfies condition $(P)_M|e_1$ for $ M \geq 15d + 5 $. \end{theo}
+\begin{theo} Let $\beta_1, \beta_2,\ldots,\beta_d,\beta_{d+2},\ldots,\beta _{2d}$ be fixed positive numbers.
+Then, there exists an $\varepsilon \in(0,1)$ depending on these numbers such that if $\beta_{1+d}$ is chosen so that $ \beta_{1+d} \leq\varepsilon$, the Random Walk in Dirichlet Environment with parameters $ ( \beta_1, \dots, \beta_{2d} ) $ satisfies condition $(P)_M\mid e_1$ for $ M \geq15d + 5 $. \end{theo}

-Theorem \ref{theorem-dirichlet} gives as a corollary new examples of RWDE which are ballistic in dimension $d=2$ since they do not correspond to ranges of the parameters satisfying condition \ref{kalikow} of Tournier \cite{T} and Sabot and Enriquez \cite{ES2}.
+Theorem \ref{theorem-dirichlet} gives as a corollary new examples of RWDE which are ballistic in dimension $d=2$ since they do not correspond to ranges of the parameters satisfying condition (\ref {kalikow}) of Tournier \cite{T} and Sabot and Enriquez \cite{ES2} (see the following remark for the case $d\geq3$).
 Indeed, by Theorem \ref{LLN-improved}, if

-and one of the parameters $\{\beta_i:1\leq i\leq d\}$ is small enough, the walk is ballistic.
+and one of the parameters $\{\beta_i\dvt1\leq i\leq d\}$ is small enough, the walk is ballistic.

-\begin{rmq} In dimension $d\geq 3$, in \cite{S, Bouchet}, precise conditions on the existence of an invariant measure viewed from the particle absolutely continuous with respect to the law have been given ; this allows to characterize parameters for which there is ballisticity, but it fails to give information on the (T') condition and on the tails of renewal times.
+\begin{rem} In dimension $d\geq3$, in \cite{S,Bouchet}, precise conditions on the existence of an invariant measure viewed from the particle absolutely continuous with respect to the law have been given; this allows to characterize completely the parameters for which there is ballisticity, but it fails to give information on the $(T')$ condition and on the tails of renewal times.
 It also fails to give a CLT.